stiliajohny/cookiecutter-vscode-devcontainer-dind-devbox/README.md

 ## About The Project

 This is my very personal `devcontainer` template for vscode.
 I have created this template to help me get started with vscode devcontainer.
-In particular, I am udinf DinD and tools like Minikube and Kind
+In particular, I am using DinD and tools like Minikube and Kind
 For a full list of tools look at [What this template provides?](#what-this-template-provides)

 ### Built With